In this section

 The county's largest city, Clayton, offers golf, parks, museums and the Union County Fairgrounds.
 Nearby attractions include sites along the Historic Santa Fe Trail, Outlaw Black Jack Ketchum's gravesite and the Kiowa National Grasslands.
 Folsom, site of the discovery of Folsom Man from ca. 12,000 BC, lies between Clayton and Raton.
 Capulin Volcano National Monument offers views of New Mexico and parts of four contiguous states: Kansas, Texas, Colorado and Oklahoma.

 More than 500 dinosaur tracks were discovered at Clayton Lake State Park in the early 1980s.
 Their age is estimated at 100 million years, in the late age of dinosaurs.
-Every April, dinosaur days are held in Clayton.
-An arts festival takes place each October and the city hosts the Union County Fair in August of each year.

 12 miles north of Clayton on Hwy 370, was created by the New Mexico Game and Fish Department in 1955 as a fishing lake and winter waterfowl resting area.
 A dam was constructed across Seneca Creek.
 During the fishing season from March to October, the lake is a popular spot for anglers hoping to catch trout, bass, walleye, bullheads, and sunfish.